Rebooted Book: Radical Success & Fairness in the Post-Pandemic Economy

 We had a successful campaign on Indiegogo where it became #1 trending new project on the platform within 24 hours of launch, and later again during the campaign.
 I hope you join me in supporting and sharing the message of the Great Reboot.

-The Great Reboot book is written in three parts:
+The Rebooted book is written in three parts:

 Part 1 is about the Three Waves of the Great Reboot and The Economics of Pandemics, with a framework on how to think about the unfolding changes over time, and how to prepare for them.
 I preview some of these in my columns for Inc. Magazine, so you can check that out if you are curious.